eliehaykal/CEHv10StudyGuide/11 - Cryptography 101.md

   - **Diffie-Hellman** - developed as a key exchange protocol; used in SSL and IPSec; if digital signatures are waived, vulnerable to MITM attacks
   - **Elliptic Curve Cryptosystem** (ECC) - uses points on elliptical curve along with logarithmic problems; uses less processing power; good for mobile devices
   - **El Gamal** - not based on prime number factoring; uses solving of discrete logarithm problems
-  - **RSA** - achieves strong encryption through the use of two large prime numbers; factoring thse create key sizes up to 4096 bits; modern de facto standard
+  - **RSA** - achieves strong encryption through the use of two large prime numbers; factoring these create key sizes up to 4096 bits; modern de facto standard
 - Only downside is it's slower than symmetric especially on bulk encryption and processing power

 ### <u>Hash Algorithms</u>